HOME Back

 You can reach the garden by train and then on foot.

-The West Gate of Koishikawa Korakuen Gardens is a three-minute walk from Iidabashi Station on the Toei Oedo Line.
-The East Gate is a five-minute walk from Suidobashi Station on the JR Chuo Line.
-The JR Chuo Line, Tokyo Metro Namboku Line, Yurakucho Line, and Tozai Line also stop at Iidabashi.
+The West Gate of Koishikawa Korakuen Gardens is a three-minute walk from Iidabashi Station on the Toei Oedo Line or a 10-minutes on foot from Korakuen Station on the Tokyo Metro Marunouchi and Namboku Lines.
+The East Gate is a five-minute walk from Suidobashi Station on the JR Chuo Line, or 10 minutes from Korakuen Station on the Marunouchi and Namboku Lines.
+The JR Chuo Line, Tokyo Metro Namboku Line, Yurakucho Line, and Tozai Line also stop at Iidabashi Station.

-Entrance to the garden is restricted during busy periods.
+Entrance to the garden may be restricted during busy periods.

 Recommended for You